AdamCubakovic/PracticeTestAutomation/README.md

 # PracticeTestAutomation
-Test script utilizing simple positive and negative testing in Selenium using Python.
+Test script for the Login page of practicetestautomation.com demonstrating simple positive and negative testing in Selenium using Python.

 Test case 1: Positive LogIn test
 1. Open page